What is pseudo-localization? A practical guide for localization testing

 Kinga Pomykała

-Last updated: November 25, 20257 min read
+Last updated: April 23, 20267 min read

 What is pseudo-localization?
 A practical guide for localization testing

 If you've ever launched a global product or app, you know that localization can get tricky very fast.
 One small translation issue can lead to broken layouts, unreadable UI, or confusing customer experiences.
+Pseudo-localization is one of the practical testing techniques covered in our complete technical guide to internationalization and software localization — sitting alongside topics like RTL layout, text expansion, and Unicode pitfalls.

 In this guide, we'll walk through what pseudo-localization is, why it matters, and how teams use it to ship global-ready products with confidence.